Blog

 Think of your garbage disposal as a helpful kitchen assistant, not an indestructible trash can.
 It’s designed to handle small, soft food scraps left over from rinsing your plates.
 To prevent jams and clogs, avoid putting certain items down the drain.
 Steer clear of hard materials like bones and fruit pits, as well as fibrous vegetables like celery stalks and corn husks that can wrap around the blades.
 Grease, oil, and fats are also major culprits; they might go down as liquids but will solidify in your pipes, causing serious blockages.
 Being mindful of what you grind is the single best thing you can do for your disposal and your home’s plumbing system.

-Simple Maintenance Tips to Extend Its Life
+Easy Maintenance to Extend Your Disposal's Life

 You don’t need any special tools to keep your disposal in good shape.
 First, always run a strong flow of cold water when you use it.
 Cold water helps keep food waste solid and firm, allowing the blades to grind it up effectively.
 Hot water, on the other hand, can liquefy fats and cause them to stick to the inside of your pipes.
 Once a month, you can help clear out any lingering buildup by carefully pouring a pot of boiling water down the drain.
 For a quick clean and to sharpen the blades, try grinding a few ice cubes.
 If you notice any odors, grinding up some citrus peels will leave your sink smelling fresh.